immocreat/CodeInferflow/README.md

 #### Linux

-If you want to build the CUDA version, then CUDA, cmake, ninja should be properly installed.
-Gcc, g++ should be compatible with the CUDA version.
-CUDA version should be compatible with the GPU driver version.
-Recommend to use [nvidia pytorch docker image](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) to simplify the preparing process.
-(Pytorch is not needed in the build process).
+To build the CUDA version, ensure that CUDA, CMake, and Ninja are installed correctly.
+Compatibility is crucial: your GCC and G++ versions should match the CUDA version, and the CUDA version must align with the GPU driver version.
+It's advisable to utilize the [NVIDIA PyTorch Docker image](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) to streamline the setup process.

+We build the project with following versions:
+- docker image: nvcr.io/nvidia/pytorch:24.03-py3
+- CUDA: 12.4
+- GCC: 11.4
+- G++: 11.4
+- ninja 1.11.1
+- cmake 3.28.3

 ```bash
 cmake -B build -DUSE_CUDA=1 -DCMAKE_BUILD_TYPE=Release